 When someone has trouble driving to a place they have been countless times, does not remember the recipe for a simple meal or forgets to keep track of monthly bills, these signs of memory deterioration could also indicate Alzheimer’s disease.

 If you notice a loved one showing some of these signs, it may be the onset of Alzheimer’s.
 Seeking treatment sooner than later can increase a person’s chances of maintaining independence for as long as possible.
-To learn more about our dementia neighborhood at West Hartford Health & Rehabilitation Center, contact us today.
+To learn more about dementia care at West Hartford Health & Rehabilitation Center, contact us today.